NATIONAL BE SOMEONE DAY | JULY 21

-What can be done in ten seconds?
+What can you do in ten seconds?
 We can shift gears or water a plant.
 We can hear or tell a bad joke.
-In ten seconds, we can change our minds and after doing so say a prayer of thanks.
+In ten seconds, we can change our minds, and after doing so, say a prayer of thanks.
 When we walk into a room, in that time, we can register the pain in someone’s eyes and begin to provide comfort.
 We can praise and honor someone who deserves it.

-We can also commit to report child abuse.
+We can also commit to reporting child abuse.
 On July 21st, take the pledge to be the person to make a difference in a child’s life.
-Most importantly, be someone prepared to report when a child trusts you enough to tell you they’ve been abused.
+Most importantly, be someone prepared to report when a child trusts you enough and tells you they are experiencing abuse.
+Ten seconds can change a child’s life.

 - Learn the facts